 Blockchain and the Future of Cloud Storage

 In the era of big data, artificial intelligence, and hyper-connectivity, cloud storage has become a cornerstone of modern digital infrastructure.
-However, traditional cloud storage models—dominated by centralized service providers like Amazon Web Services (AWS), Google Cloud, and Microsoft Azure—are increasingly under scrutiny for concerns related to privacy, data control, cost, and vulnerability to outages or cyberattacks.
+However, traditional models—largely led by centralized cloud computing companies in the USA such as Amazon Web Services (AWS), Google Cloud, and Microsoft Azure—are increasingly under scrutiny for issues like privacy, data control, rising costs, and vulnerability to outages or cyberattacks.

 Enter blockchain technology, a disruptive force poised to reshape the cloud storage landscape.
 Through decentralization, enhanced security, and user-centric control, blockchain promises a new paradigm for how data is stored, accessed, and safeguarded online.